 Electronic air purifiers are sometimes called electrostatic precipitators because they generate an electrical field which traps particles on metal plates on either side of the electric field.
 In theory, these units should not make any noise since there are no fans or moving parts.
 Unless they are cleaned often, their performance decreases and they may generate a loud buzzing noise from the electricity “arcing” between the plates.

 Ion generators clean the air by changing the charge of the airborne particles.
 The charged ions are in an unstable state and need to return to a neutral charge.
 This means that the dirty particles are pulled toward walls, floors, table surfaces, draperies, or even people rather than a filter, which traps the impurities and prevents them from becoming airborne once again.
 Some units do, however, have a particle collector that traps and removes the charged particles.

 UV-C Air Purifier A UV-C Air Purifier is a complete air cleaning system which includes various levels of air cleaning.
 These levels can produce the following actions depending on what your primary intended use for it is capturing allergens, using UV-C light to kill common germs and bacteria, killing airborne mold spores, and fighting against unwanted pet odors.
-This UV-C air purifier works perfectly in large or small rooms and is ideal for keeping utility bills low whole providing clean air for your home.
+The AC5250PT 3-in-1 Air Purifier with Pet Pure™ HEPA Filter works perfectly in large or small rooms and is ideal for keeping utility bills low whole providing clean air for your home.

 When considering all the possibilities as a solution to your indoor air purification needs, there are a few major points to consider.
 These benchmarks are common to all types of air purifiers and are a great starting point in choosing the right portable indoor air purifier for your home or office.